NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC in networks with RTT = 0.01 seconds.
 The average window size is in MSS-sized segments.

-Both tables show that CUBIC with any of these three C values is more friendly to TCP than HSTCP, especially in networks with a short RTT where TCP performs reasonably well.
+Both tables show that CUBIC with any of these three *C* values is more friendly to TCP than HSTCP, especially in networks with a short RTT where TCP performs reasonably well.
 For example, in a network with RTT = 0.01 seconds and p=10^-6, TCP has an average window of 1200 packets.
 If the packet size is 1500 bytes, then TCP can achieve an average rate of 1.44 Gbps.
-In this case, CUBIC with C=0.04 or C=0.4 achieves exactly the same rate as Standard TCP, whereas HSTCP is about ten times more aggressive than Standard TCP.
+In this case, CUBIC with *C*=0.04 or *C*=0.4 achieves exactly the same rate as Standard TCP, whereas HSTCP is about ten times more aggressive than Standard TCP.

-We can see that C determines the aggressiveness of CUBIC in competing with other congestion control algorithms for bandwidth.
-CUBIC is more friendly to Standard TCP, if the value of C is lower.
-However, we do not recommend setting C to a very low value like 0.04, since CUBIC with a low C cannot efficiently use the bandwidth in long RTT and high-bandwidth networks.
-Based on these observations and our experiments, we find C=0.4 gives a good balance between TCP- friendliness and aggressiveness of window increase.
-Therefore, C SHOULD be set to 0.4.
-With C set to 0.4, {{eq6}} is reduced to:
+We can see that *C* determines the aggressiveness of CUBIC in competing with other congestion control algorithms for bandwidth.
+CUBIC is more friendly to Standard TCP, if the value of *C* is lower.
+However, we do not recommend setting *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in long RTT and high-bandwidth networks.
+Based on these observations and our experiments, we find *C*=0.4 gives a good balance between TCP- friendliness and aggressiveness of window increase.
+Therefore, *C* SHOULD be set to 0.4.
+With *C* set to 0.4, {{eq6}} is reduced to:

 ~~~ math
 AVG\_W_{cubic} = 1.054 * \frac{\sqrt[3]{RTT^4}}{\sqrt[3]{p^4}}